Sanwo-Olu, Agbaje Boycott Lagos NMA Governorship Debates - THISDAYLIVE

 Martins Ifijeh

-The governorship candidates of the ruling All Progressives Congress (APC), Jide Sanwo-olu, and the Peoples Democratic Party (PDP), Jimi Agbaje, wednesday boycotted the governorship debate put together by the Nigerian Medical Association (NMA), Lagos Branch.
+The governorship candidates of the ruling All Progressive Candidate (APC) and Peoples Democratic Party (PDP) Jide Sanwo-olu and Jimi Agbaje respectively, have boycotted the governorship debate put together by the Nigerian Medical Association (NMA) Lagos Branch.

 The NMA Lagos Debate was put together to enable candidates share their healthcare agenda with residents of the state.